English for Tourism, Intermediate Level

 The wide variety of vocabulary development exercises is one of the special features of the course.

-Word Forms: This type of exercises helps students build their vocabulary by learning the functions of prefixes and suffixes as well as word form usage.
+by learning the functions of prefixes and suffixes as well as word form usage.

-Synonyms and Antonyms: These are presented in varied formats and aim at developing students’ vocabulary.
+3. Synonyms and Antonyms: These are presented in varied formats and aim

 Grammar Skills

-In this section, grammatical structures are introduced DEDUCTIVELY or inductively.
+In this section, grammatical structures are introduced deductively or inductively.
 In some units, grammatical rules are stated with correct examples of use; in other units, the students study a number of correct examples in order to work out the rules.
 Ample practice of specific grammatical points as well as holistic linguistic areas are provided in every unit.

 Writing Skills